PatternsTechGit/PT_NGRX/README.md

 ```

 # **Create Global Store**
-The global store will contain the logged user-related information and will be accessible throughout the application.
-The `LoginComponent` will be dispatching the login success action whereas the `ToolbarComponent` will be subscribing to the `loggedInUser` selectors of the global store.
+The global store will **contain the logged user-related information** and will be accessible throughout the application.
+The `loginComponent` will be dispatching the login success action whereas the `toolbarComponent` will be subscribing to the `loggedInUser` selectors of the global store.

  Here are the steps to start with:

  ## **Step 1: Setting Up Auth Action**

-We will create a new folder `store` in-app directory which will contain the global state of the store.
+We will **create a new folder store** in-app directory which will contain the global state of the store.
 Create a new file in the store folder named `auth.actions.ts`.
 This file will contains the user-related actions in one file.

 >`loginSuccess` action will be used for user login which will be dispatched from the Login component.

 >`logout` action will be used for user logout which will be dispatched from the TopMenuComponent.